 - Click the following link for more specific information on Aspartame:

-- Blue No. 2 is also called “indigo blue” or “indigotine,” a synthetic petroleum product, that is made from the natural indigo, a dye that comes from plants.
+- is also called “indigo blue” or “indigotine,” a synthetic petroleum product, that is made from the natural indigo, a dye that comes from plants.
 It is used in baked goods, cereals, ice cream, snacks, candies and cherries.

 - In September 2007, a study reported by D. McCann and colleagues in the journal “The Lancet” linked artificial colorings, including Blue No. 2, to hyperactivity.
 Nearly 300 children in the study were given a beverage with artificial colors and a preservative.
 Drinking the beverage resulted in increased hyperactivity in the children, which the researchers attributed to the artificial coloring or the preservative or both.
 As a result, one candy company, Nestlé-Rowntree, stopped selling one of its candies with a blue shell until it replaced the artificial color with a new blue color made from spirulina, a blue-green algae. https://www.livestrong.com/article/402118-the-health-dangers-of-food-coloring-blue-no-2/

-- Yellow No. 5, found in potato chips, jams, candy (think candy corn), and pet food, is associated with allergies, including asthma, cancer, as well as hyperactivity.
+- Found in potato chips, jams, candy (think candy corn), and pet food, is associated with allergies, including asthma, cancer, as well as hyperactivity.
 In 2013, the Code of Federal Regulations began requiring that foods containing yellow No. 5 have a warning label on the package. https://www.livestrong.com/article/370945-health-effects-of-yellow-5-food-coloring/

-- Red No. 40 is made from petroleum distillates or coal tars.
+- Made from petroleum distillates or coal tars.
 Red 40 contains p-Cresidine, which the U.S. Department of Health and Human Services says is “reasonably anticipated” to be a human carcinogen.
 FDA regulations mean that Red 40 must be listed on labels as “FD&C Red No. 40” or “Red 40.” https://www.healthline.com/health/food-nutrition/is-red-dye-40-toxic#hazards

-- Sodium Nitrites/Nitrates used as a preservative, coloring, and flavoring in bacon, ham, hot dogs, lunch meats, corned beef, smoked fish and other processed meats.
+- Used as a preservative, coloring, and flavoring in bacon, ham, hot dogs, lunch meats, corned beef, smoked fish and other processed meats.
 This is what gives ham its reddish color, for example.